algonents/sky-renderer/README.md

 This is a (very) early release: this version provides a limited set of bindings to OpenGL and is not yet suitable for production use.
 The bindings can nonetheless be used in your own code if you wish to experiment with a minimalistic API to OpenGL.
 If a specific binding for your use-case is missing, please let me know.

+## 🐞 Issues

+You can raise issues directly on [Github](https://github.com/algonents/sky-renderer/issues).

 ## 🔧 Installation

 ### Linux